Lumber River State Park, North Carolina – 2 Miles – 7/14/12

 In a nutshell, its name derives from its use as a transportation vehicle for timber harvesting in the late 1700’s.
 Small towns sprung up along its route.
 Lumber River is a black water river with deep channels that flows through wetlands and swamps.
 Decaying vegetation leaches into the water, giving it the appearance of brewed tea.
 Lumber River is the only North Carolina black water river to earn federal designation as a National Wild and Scenic River.

 Rather than one central location, there are several access points that comprise Lumber River State Park with put-ins for paddling, fishing and some small camping spots.
 I was checking out the Princess Anne Access, one of the main areas that includes a ranger station (closed on the day I visited).

 First I planned to drive around and get a feel for where things were, but I quickly saw that Princess Anne is a very small place and I could walk the parking and picnic areas from end to end in less than five minutes.
 There is a very large picnic shelter with charcoal grills and a large restroom.

 It was about noon on Saturday, very hot and only going to get hotter.
 I walked upstream on Griffin’s Bluff Trail first (1-mile round trip).
 This is a simple stroll by the river’s edge and it was tempting to move quickly, but I slowed down to look at the details.
 The water moves so slowly it’s like looking at a lake or pond, reflecting trees and clouds and an occasional fish jumping.

-Spanish moss again
+Ethereal Spanish moss